matrix-org/matrix-spec-proposals/proposals/1946-secure_server-side_storage.md

 secrets that the user would expect to be available on all their clients.
 Unless the user specifies otherwise, clients will try to use the default key to decrypt secrets.

-Clients MUST ensure that the key is trusted before using it to encrypt secrets.
-One way to do that is to have the client that creates the key sign the key description (as signed JSON) using the user's master cross-signing key.
-Another way to do that is to prompt the user to enter the passphrase used to generate the encryption key and ensure that the generated private key corresponds to the public key.

 #### Secret storage